pganssle-talks/pyconf-hyderabad-2020-stable-interface/0000/02/09/my-trip-to-hyderabad.md

  Notes:

 Of course, I've been told that Hyderabad is called the City of Nawabs and Kebabs, so you know food is going to feature prominently in any good conference, so I thought I'd make some famous Hyderabadi haleem.
+I know it's not in season right now, but that's one up side of doing it at home — you can make it whenever you want.

 Of course, I didn't have exactly have all the right ingredients or like... a recipe, so I had to get a little creative, but based on a google image search, I'm pretty sure my version is pretty close to what I would have gotten in Hyderabad.
 Pretty good!